 - Contractor and service management.
 In all maintenance organisations, much work is outsourced.
 A clear strategy on why to outsource is needed.
 I have always taken the view that you outsource activity that is genuinely cheaper, specialist or when there are peaks in demand.
 If you don’t tick one of these boxes, consider doing it yourself.
 Of course, while you can outsource the task, you can never outsource the management – you need to put as much, if not more, effort into managing service providers as you do to managing your own resource.

 - Budget management and the critical backlog.
 All maintenance engineers ask for more money….
 But few can back it up with a detailed risk analysis of the backlog of maintenance activity, the cost of completing that work and the risk of doing or not doing the work.
 Maintenance is all about managing risk.
 This form of detailed risk analysis of the backlog makes budget discussions easy and fact-based, and avoids the arbitrary cutting of maintenance budgets that many have seen.

 - Safety and compliance.
 Maintenance work, through its non-routine nature, is more inherently hazardous than operating assets in their standard way.
 Control of work, risk assessment, permits and machine isolations are all fundamental parts of the maintenance professional’s task.
 All maintenance professionals should be involved: it is not a management activity, it is everyone’s activity.

-"We defined the aim of the maintenance organisation as ‘keeping operational assets fit for purpose in the hands of the user, at best cost’."Richard Jeffers, Director for Industrial Solutions, RS Components
+"We defined the aim of the maintenance organisation as ‘keeping operational assets fit for purpose in the hands of the user, at best cost’."Richard Jeffers, Director for Maintenance Solutions, RS Components